Night of Betrayal and Prayer

 The Story:

 Judas went to these Jewish leaders to make a plan to hurt Jesus.
-“If you pay me thirty pieces of silver,” Judas told them, “I will show you where Jesus is”.
+“If you pay me thirty pieces of silver,” Judas told them, “I will show you where Jesus is.”

 When someone gives information to an enemy that causes their own friend to be in danger or get hurt, that is called BETRAYAL.
 So, for thirty pieces of silver, Judas “betrayed” Jesus.

 Of course, Jesus knows what will happen even before it happens.
-He knew that Judas was going to betray him.
+He knew that Judas was going to betray Him.

 Jesus also knew something else.
-He knew that he was going to die on the cross soon.
+He knew that He was going to die on the cross soon.

 What?
 How could this be?
 His followers loved Jesus.
-They said they loved him so much that they would even die for him.
+They said they loved Him so much that they would even die for Him.
 Peter even said, “All the other followers may lose their faith, but I will never lose my faith.”

-But Jesus knew the future and he knew it was true.
+But Jesus knew the future, and He knew it was true.
 Jesus looked at Peter and said, “Peter, you will leave me.
 You will deny me three times before the rooster crows in the morning.”
 Peter was so sad.

 After this, Jesus and the disciples left and went to a place called Gethsemane.
 It was in a place where olive trees grew.

 Jesus was filled with sadness and wanted to pray to God.
-Even though his friends would leave him he knew God was his very best friend.
+Even though His friends would leave Him, He knew God was His very best friend.
 He could always talk to God.

 Jesus prayed to God.
-He asked God to help him do the right thing.
+He asked God to help Him do the right thing.
 “I do not want to suffer and die on the cross, but I will do it if you want me to do it.”
-Jesus did not have to get his own way.
+Jesus did not have to get His own way.
 He wanted to do things God’s way.

-The last time Jesus told them to wake up because a crowd of people were coming with clubs and swords.
+The last time Jesus told them to wake up was because a crowd of people were coming with clubs and swords.
 Guess who was leading the crowd of people?
 It was Judas.
 He was bringing the people to arrest Jesus.

 “How will we know which man to arrest?” the people in the crowd asked Judas.

-The men with the clubs and swords arrested Jesus and started to take him away.
+The men with the clubs and swords arrested Jesus and started to take Him away.
 Peter was very upset.
 He couldn’t believe they were going to arrest Jesus.
 Jesus had never done anything wrong!
 Peter pulled out a sword and tried to protect Jesus.
 He cut off the ear of the servant of one of the Jewish leaders.

 Jesus told Peter to stop fighting.
-Of course, if Jesus had wanted to, he could have called up all of the power in the universe to stop the arrest.
+Of course, if Jesus had wanted to, He could have called up all of the power in the universe to stop the arrest.
 But Jesus knew that being arrested was what God wanted.
-Jesus allowed himself to be arrested without even trying to get away.
+Jesus allowed Himself to be arrested without even trying to get away.

-Do you remember when Jesus said all of his followers would run away and leave him alone?
+Do you remember when Jesus said all of His followers would run away and leave Him alone?
 That is exactly what happened.
 They all ran away so they would not get arrested.

 Jesus had known what would happen all along.